Note

 This article shows how to configure data sources in a Java SE, Tomcat app in App Service.

-Azure App Service runs Java web applications on a fully managed service in three variants:
+Azure App Service runs Java web applications in two types on a fully managed service:

-• Java SE - Can run an app deployed as a JAR package that contains an embedded server (such as Spring Boot, Dropwizard, Quarkus, or one with an embedded Tomcat or Jetty server).
+- Java Standard Edition (SE).
+Java SE can run an app deployed as a Java archive (JAR) package that contains an embedded server, such as Spring Boot, Quarkus, Dropwizard, or an app with an embedded Tomcat or Jetty server.

-• Tomcat - The built-in Tomcat server can run an app deployed as a WAR package.
+- Tomcat.
+The built-in Tomcat server can run an app deployed as a web application archive (WAR) package.

 Configure the data source